almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-18/README.md

 ## Item 16: Prefer `get` over `in` and `KeyError` to Handle Missing Dictionary Keys
 When working with `dict` main operations are accessing, assigning and deleting.
 But it is very ofter that keys you want to access or delete are not there.

-Lets implement a voting for best bread:
+Lets implement a voting for the best bread:
 ```python
 counter = {
     "pumpernickel": 2,